root-foundation/root/README.md

 Transparent.<br/>
 Nonprofit.<br/>

-Join us to build the future of humanity.<br/>
+Join us to build the future of humanity.

 Or steal this idea and compete.

 May the best network win and lift us all with it.